-- 14. It was not in dispute that the Taxpayer was carrying on a business and an amount that a person derives from a business is income of the person (s CB 1 ITA 2007).
+- It was not in dispute that the Taxpayer was carrying on a business and an amount that 14. a person derives from a business is income of the person (s CB 1 ITA 2007).
 It was also not in dispute that the Taxpayer was carrying on a taxable activity and that GST was charged on its taxable supplies under s 8 of the GSTA. - 15.
-Under s 22 of the TAA, a taxpayer carrying on a business dealing in goods is required to keep sufficient records to enable the Commissioner to ascertain their assessable income.
+Under s 22 of the TAA a taxpayer carrying on a business dealing in goods is required to keep sufficient records to enable the Commissioner to ascertain their assessable income.
 Similarly, under s 75 of the GSTA a GST registered person must also keep sufficient records to enable the Commissioner to ascertain their liability to tax.

-- 16. TCO concluded that the Taxpayer had omitted business income from its income tax and GST assessments. - 17.
+- TCO concluded that the Taxpayer had omitted business income from its income tax 16. and GST assessments. - 17.
 The proposed adjustments by CCS were not arbitrary.
-Evidence of CCS's investigation into, and analysis of, the Taxpayer's income tax and GST affairs shows that it: - undertook a comprehensive investigation and analysis of the Taxpayer's tax affairs - exhausted most, if not all, lines of inquiry - found a factual basis for the proposed adjustments - gave the Taxpayer adequate opportunities to provide explanations and supporting documentation - considered and accepted explanations and supporting documents the Taxpayer provided and made consequential adjustments to reduce the adjustments originally proposed, including some adjustments where supporting documentation was incomplete.
+Evidence of CCS's investigation into, and analysis of, the Taxpayer's income tax and GST affairs shows that it: - undertook a comprehensive investigation and analysis of the Taxpayer's tax affairs - exhausted most, if not all, lines of inquiry - found a factual basis for the proposed adjustments - gave the Taxpayer adequate opportunities to provide explanations and supporting documentation. - The Taxpayer had not shown the proposed adjustments were incorrect: 18. - It had not provided any or sufficient evidence and records to show the amounts making up the proposed adjustments were anything other than business income it had omitted from its income tax and GST assessments - It had not shown CCS failed to exclude shareholder salaries, drawings, loans, proceeds from the sale of capital assets, and amounts it paid to F to reimburse the cost of business stock purchased personally from the proposed adjustments.